WaliHassanKhan/scheduler/README.txt

+HEROKU:
-The app is deployed on Heroku
+The app is deployed on Heroku.
+Use the link below to access the website. https://walis-scheduler.herokuapp.com/
-https://walis-scheduler.herokuapp.com/

-How to run the application on your local machine.
+EXTRA:
+**Run command "node populate.js" to repopulate the database to default entries.**

+HOW TO RUN APPLICATION ON YOUR LOCAL MACHINE

 Steps: